Fast Randomized Matrix and Tensor Interpolative Decomposition Using CountSketch: Proofs

 \begin{proposition} If $\tilde{h}$ defined in this way is used instead of $h$ when defining $\Sbf$ on line~3 in Algorithm~\ref{alg:CS-matrix-ID}, then Proposition~\ref{prop:CS-matrix-ID} still holds, but with the condition in \eqref{eq:prop-1-cond} improved to

 \end{proposition}

 We have not seen anyone else consider this kind of modified \textsc{CountSketch}.

-\begin{proof}[Proof of Proposition~\ref{prop:modified-h}] When using the modified \textsc{CountSketch} matrix proposed in Remark~\ref{remark:modified-h}, the only thing that will change in the proof in Section~\ref{sec:proof-1} is Lemma~\ref{lemma:2}.
-More specifically, the expectation in \eqref{eq:lemma-2-3} will change, due to the fact that the probability of the event $\tilde{h}(i) = \tilde{h}(i')$ when $i \neq i'$ is not $\frac{1}{L}$.
+\begin{proof}[Proposition~\ref{prop:modified-h}] When using the modified \textsc{CountSketch} matrix proposed in Remark~\ref{remark:modified-h}, the only thing that will change in the proof in Section~\ref{sec:proof-1} is Lemma~\ref{lemma:2}.
+Notice that going from $h$ to $\tilde{h}$ only impacts $\Phibf$ and not $\Dbf$, and since $\Phibf$ and $\Dbf$ remain independent, the argument that takes us from \eqref{eq:lemma-2-1} to \eqref{eq:lemma-2-2} remains valid for $\tilde{h}$.
+Indeed, the key conditions that each $d_{ii}$ is independent from all other random variables and $\Eb[d_{ii}] = 0$ remain true when we use $\tilde{h}$ instead of $h$.
+However, the expectation in \eqref{eq:expectation} will change, which impacts \eqref{eq:lemma-2-3}, due to the fact that the probability of the event $\tilde{h}(i) = \tilde{h}(i')$ when $i \neq i'$ is not $\frac{1}{L}$.
 Note that

 We can rewrite

 Notice that the first term on the right hand side of \eqref{eq:prob-split} is zero, since $f$ then will map $\pi(i)$ and $\pi(i')$ to distinct elements.
 The second and third term in \eqref{eq:prob-split} are equal.
 Considering the second term, we have